2,5-Dimethoxy-4-methylamphetamine: Australia

 DOM is schedule 9 under the Australia Poisons standard.
 A schedule 9 substance is a "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities."

 Canada

-Listed as a Schedule 1, as it is an analogue of amphetamine.
+DOM is a Schedule I controlled substance in Canada.

 United Kingdom

 DOM is a Class A drug in the United Kingdom under the Misuse of Drugs Act 1971.

 United States

 DOM is Schedule I in the United States.
 This means it is illegal to manufacture, buy, possess, or distribute (make, trade, own or give) without a DEA license.

+Research

+DOM, along with DOET, was of interest in the potential treatment of psychiatric disorders such as depression in the 1960s.
+Subsequently, the related compound Ariadne (4C-D; BL-3912; Dimoxamine) was investigated in the 1970s, but was not marketed either.